 The museum's collections consist of approximately 20,000 objects that illustrate the history of Suffolk County and Long Island.
-The majority of the collections are from the 19th century, but they also include Native American artifacts from the prehistoric to modern time.
+The majority of the collections are from the 19th century, but they also include Native American artifacts from prehistoric to modern time.
 We have an excellent collection of textiles and costumes, many fine examples of Long Island furniture and silver, as well as fine and decorative arts.
-The society also collects everyday artifacts, ranging from agricultural equipment and craft tools to household goods.
+The Society also collects everyday artifacts, ranging from agricultural equipment and craft tools to household goods.
 We limit our collecting to objects that relate to the history of Suffolk County, except when an item has wide appeal or great importance for our region.
 Our primary objective for collecting artifacts is to preserve and document the history of Suffolk County.
-The collections are open to researchers and the public by appointment.
+The collections are open to researchers by appointment only.
 All requests must be sent in writing to the Director.
-The use of the collections is at the society’s discretion and will only be possible under staff supervision.
-We reserve the right to limit photography of the collections in storage and on exhibit.
+The use of the collections is at the Society's discretion and will only be possible under staff supervision.
+Photography is prohibited throughout the building.

 Sylvia Downs Staas Gallery

 The Staas Gallery features long-running, large-scale historic exhibits with broad appeal.
 The large room enables us to exhibit a wide range of artifacts that document and illustrate the rich history of Suffolk County.

 Whaling was one of the most important industries in Suffolk County in the 19th century, although its roots go back to the Native Americans.
 This permanent exhibit space examines whaling on Long Island and includes recent research on the roles of Native Americans and African Americans.